damconsultants/bynder/README.md

 2) Using Composer

+    if you try to install our extension via composer , please update your composer using below comm

+		=> composer self-update Or composer update

+after Update our composer then Run below command ,

+	if you using our php version 7.2 or 7.4 then using below command

-        composer require damconsultants/bynder:1.0.0
+		=> composer require damconsultants/bynder:1.0.0

-       if you using magento 2.4 above version then using below command
+	And, if you using our php version 8.1 above then using below command

-       composer require damconsultants/bynder:1.0.3
+		=> composer require damconsultants/bynder:1.0.3